-Screening tests aren’t enough for diagnosing Alzheimer’s or dementia
+Screening tests aren’t enough to diagnose Alzheimer’s or dementia

-For example, what if your older adult doesn’t have any physical conditions that could cause dementia-like symptoms and scored well on the screening test?
-Those results don’t match their increasingly odd behavior in day-to-day life.
+Sometimes an older adult doesn’t have any physical conditions that could cause dementia-like symptoms and they score well on a dementia screening test.

 How does neuropsychological testing work?